lameslime/meshflux/readme.md

 - docker compose up --build -d

 ## Note
-I happened to make it on Windows, there should be no problems on linux (check cmd variable)
+It is confirmed working with RAK4631 using PoE and Heltec V3 using wifi

-It is confirmed working with RAK4631 using PoE, you can edit cmd variable to use bt or usb
+You can edit cmd variable to use bt or usb instead, multiple Meshtastic devices should still work

 ## TODO and sort of a buglist
 Left are qol changes, some are easier, others I don't want to spend time on
 - Done: Docker image
 - Done: Hopefully have a heatmap layer on map displaying signal strength
 - Done: INCLUDE_DISCOVERED_BY functionality in grafana